dtempx/syphonx/documentation/faq.md

 The above example will click on `<a class="buy-button">` and wait-for an element with an id of `buybox` to appear.
 If the element doesn't appear within 10 seconds the click and wait-for will be repeated one time.

-# When selecting only the first hit is returned, is there a way to return all hits?
+# When selecting, only the first hit is returned—is there a way to return all hits?
 By default SyphonX only returns the first hit when `repeated` is `false` (which is the default), but you can easily get all hits.

 If you want all hits within a single string specify the `all` option...